-For roughly 200 million men and women in the US, once our feet touch the cold hard floor, our first thought turns to the morning coffee routine.
-As we shuffle-stumble into the kitchen, staying on autopilot to make the morning coffee is as easy as breathing.
+Roughly 200 million men and women in the US start their days with coffee, and staying on autopilot through this morning ritual is as easy as breathing.
 But perhaps your morning sugar intake has you hesitating as you put another scoop of sweetener into your mug.

-There are lots of ways to take your coffee, ranging from bold and black to room temperature, two teaspoons of non-fat skim milk, a dash of nutmeg… you get the idea.
+There are lots of ways to take your coffee, ranging from bold and black to milky, creamy, or with a dash of nutmeg.
 As you know, anything that strays from a classic black coffee runs the risk of becoming unhealthy.
-If you take your coffee like an extra helping of the cardiac arrest special, there are healthier alternatives to sweeten the start to your day.
+If you like to cut the bold coffee flavor with plenty of sugar, there are healthier alternatives to sweeten your day.

-Before we proceed, it’s incredibly important to remember that “counting calories” should not be the only determining factor in what is considered healthy.
+Before we proceed, it’s important to remember that “counting calories” should not be the only determining factor in what is considered healthy.
 Our bodies are in constant need of vitamins and minerals that don’t often show up on a food nutrition label.
-With that in mind, you’ll find some classic options below, as well as a few one-off oddballs that are worth your time.
+With that in mind, you’ll find some classic options below, as well as a few oddball options that are worth your time.

 Maple syrup also sounds like a sugar-coated trap, but it isn’t.
 Much like its close relative, raw honey, all-natural maple syrup offers many vitamins that we lose out on in our diets and has added digestive benefits.
 Also known as “nature’s syrup,” this healthy option targets heart health and the male reproductive system.
 Maple syrup also has a unique flavor, so it may take some getting used to in your coffee.